Baker announces COVID-19 vaccination phases, timeline for Mass. residents

-BOSTON (WHDH) - When the first round of COVID-19 vaccines get shipped to Massachusetts later this month, the initial doses will be administered to health care workers, and staff and residents at long-term living facilities, among other frontline workers, Gov. Charlie Baker announced Wednesday.
+BOSTON (WHDH) – When the first round of COVID-19 vaccines get shipped to Massachusetts later this month, the initial doses will be administered to health care workers, and staff and residents at long-term living facilities, among other frontline workers during Phase 1 of the state’s distribution timeline , Gov. Charlie Baker announced Wednesday.

+“Providing this group with the vaccine first will protect them from exposure and ensure that they can continue to provide health care to others safely,” Baker said during a news conference at the State House.
+“Then vaccines will be distributed to our most vulnerable residents.”

 RELATED: UK investigates possible allergic reactions to COVID-19 shot

 The state’s first shipment of 59,475 doses of the Pfizer vaccine was ordered from the federal government last week and it will be delivered directly to 21 Bay State hospitals across eight counties, as well as to the Department of Public Health Immunization lab starting around Dec.
-15, Baker said during a news conference at the State House.
+15, according to Baker.

 Doses will then be redistributed for access to 74 hospitals across all of the state’s 14 counties for frontline medical workers, Baker said.
 The next 40,000 doses of the vaccine will be allocated to the Federal Pharmacy Program to begin vaccinating staff and residents of skilled nursing facilities, rest homes and assisted living residences.